Barry1/Barry1/linuxtools.md

 exiftool -p '$filename has date $dateTimeOriginal' -q -f dir
 ```

-Print one line of output containing the file name and DateTimeOriginal for each image in directory "dir".
+Print one line of output containing the filename and DateTimeOriginal for each image in directory "dir".

 ```bash
 exiftool -d '%r %a, %B %e, %Y' -DateTimeOriginal -S -s *.jpg